PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 Given the fact that one of our values is to not use sneaky marketing tactics, I'll won't deny we pushed the boundaries here.

 There's a risk that pitching the tagline the way we did could result in a negative perception with a certain userbase.
-Ultimately we decided to run with it, and we’ve been pleased with the results.
+Ultimately we decided to run with it, and we’ve been pleased with the outcome.

+## Results

+Ultimately our goal was brand awareness.
+In the 30 days following the site's launch, it resulted in 52,197 unique visitors to IsGoogleAnalyticsIllegal.com, which sent 1,791 unique visitors through to posthog.com.

 ## What’s next?